MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/Data-Warehouse.md

 	<li> Restoring a Data warehouse</li>
 	<p>Restor points are deleted after 7 days and are not be available when DW is paused.
 To restore go to "Over" (next to scale) </p>
 	<li> Managing cost of a Data warehouse </li>
 	<p> The pricing page is available at Microsoft website.
-The cost depends on how much the storage cost and how much the computing cost. </p>
+The cost depends on how the storage cost and the computing cost. </p>
 	<li> Workload management </li>
 	<p> Workload management includes the process of loading data, running analysis, reporting, exporting and managing the data in the data warehouse.
 Workload classification includes when you assign users to a role that has a corresponding resource class.
 We do this with <pre> CREATE WORKLOAD CLASSIFIER </pre></p>
 	<p> Workload importance: low, below_normal, normal, above_normal, high.
 A request with higher importance will be run before a request with lower importance. </p>
-	<li> Implementing security </li>
-	<p> How to secure Azure SQL Data Warehouse </p>

   ---
 <h3> Notes </h3>